-- Each must be submitted in Adobe PDF format unless stated otherwise. - Each must be written in English. - All pages must be formatted to fit on 8.5 x 11 inch paper with margins not less than one inch on every side.
-Use Times New Roman typeface, a black font color, and a font size of 12 point or larger (except in figures or tables, which may be 10 point font). - A symbol font may be used to insert Greek letters or special characters, but the font size requirement still applies.
+- Each must be submitted in Adobe PDF format unless stated otherwise. - Each must be written in English - All pages must be formatted to fit on 8.5 x 11 inch paper with margins not less than one inch on every side.
+Use Times New Roman typeface, a black font color, and a font size of 12 point or larger (except in figures or tables, which may be 10 point font).
+A symbol font may be used to insert Greek letters or special characters, but the font size requirement still applies.
 References must be included as footnotes or endnotes in a font size of 10 or larger.
 Footnotes and endnotes are counted toward the maximum page requirement. - The Control Number must be prominently displayed on the upper right corner of the header of every page.
 Page numbers must be included in the footer of every page. - Each must not exceed the specified maximum page limit, including cover page, charts, graphs, maps, and photographs when printed using the formatting requirements set forth above and single spaced.
 If Applicants exceed the maximum page lengths indicated below, EERE will review only the authorized number of pages and disregard any additional pages.

-One Full Application per Applicant.
-Only the last application submitted by the Applicant will be accepted.
 Applicants are responsible for meeting each submission deadline.
 Applicants are strongly encouraged to submit their Concept Papers and Full Applications at least 48 hours in advance of the submission deadline.
 Under normal conditions (i.e., at least 48 hours in advance of the submission deadline), Applicants should allow at least 1 hour to submit a Concept Paper, Full Application, or Reply to Reviewer Comments.
 Once the Application is submitted in EERE Exchange, Applicants may revise or update their application until the expiration of the applicable deadline.